Madrid

 Madrid Puerta Del Sol Spain

-Alcalá de Henares lies some 30 km to the east of Madrid, on the Henares River.
-Once surrounded by wheat fields, the building of a major road has drawn it into the suburban orbit of Madrid.
-Chemicals, plastics, electrical appliances, leather, and china are produced in the town.
-Among the landmarks are a Gothic collegiate church and the former archiepiscopal palace.
-The new University of Alcalá de Henares was founded in 1977.
+Alcalá de Henares is situated approximately 30 kilometers east of Madrid, along the banks of the Henares River.
+Historically encircled by wheat fields, the construction of a major highway has since integrated it into Madrid's expanding suburban sphere.
+The town hosts a variety of industries, including the production of chemicals, plastics, electrical goods, leather, and ceramics.
+Key architectural highlights include a Gothic collegiate church and the former palace of the archbishop.
+In 1977, a new institution, the University of Alcalá de Henares, was established.

 Alcala-de-Henares-Madrid